Interested in joining our team?

 Postdoctoral Training

-Dr. Miller is actively recruiting postdoctoral fellows for 2023!
-Please reach out to Dr. Miller directly if you are interested in applying.
-Postdoctoral fellows will undertake advanced training in addictions while also pursuing their own research interests – and are eligible for MU’s addiction T32 training experience, if interested (T32AA013625, PI Sher; funded continuously by NIAAA since 2002).
+Please reach out to Dr. Miller directly if you are interested in applying for a postdoctoral fellowship.
+Postdoctoral fellows will undertake advanced training in addictions while also pursuing their own research interests – and are eligible for MU’s addiction T32 training experience, if interested (T32AA013625, PIs McCarthy/Sher; funded continuously by NIAAA since 2002).
 The goals of the training experience are (1) to support the individual development of diverse early career scientists who want to conduct addictions research; (2) to provide hands-on training in grant writing, publication, and research design (especially randomized controlled trials); and (3) to foster collaborative relationships with addiction scientists and community stakeholders, both locally and across the nation.

 Lab Dress Code